Charandas Chor

 Charandas Chor (Charandas the Thief) is a 1975 children's film by noted director Shyam Benegal, based on the famous play by Habib Tanvir, which itself was an adaptation of a classical Rajasthani folktale by Vijaydan Detha.
 The lyrics of the film were also by Habib Tanvir.

 The film starred Smita Patil, Lalu Ram, Madanlal and Habib Tanvir.
+The film is the start of Patil's career in cinema.

 Plot

 The film is derived from a classic folk tale, originally narrated by Vijaydan Detha, and interpreted as folk play by Habib Tanvir.
 The film charts the tumultuous life of a petty thief, Charandas (Lalu Ram).
 Curiously he is a man of principles – an honest thief with a strong sense of integrity and professional efficiency.
 He makes four vows to his Guru, that he would never eat in a gold plate, never lead a procession that is in his honour, never become a king and never marry a princess, thinking all of them are far out possibilities for him.
-Later, his guru adds a fifth one - never to tell a lie and sets him of on his life's journey which leads him to a kingdom, where the turn of events make him famous, and eventually he is offered the seat of political power which he has to refuse.
-Later, the local princess (Smita Patil) gets enchanted by him, and proposes to marry him.
+Later, his guru adds a fifth one - never to tell a lie and sets him off on his life's journey which leads him to a kingdom, where the turn of events makes him famous, and eventually he is offered the seat of political power which he has to refuse.
+Later, the local princess (Smita Patil) gets enchanted by him and proposes to marry him.
 This is when his refusal costs him his life.
-As he is put to death, he illustrates the inherent paradox in human existence, where truthful existence becomes an impossibility, for the truthful and the accidentally truthfuls, alike.
+As he is put to death, he illustrates the inherent paradox in human existence, where truthful existence becomes an impossibility, both for the truthful and the accidentally truthful alike.